LADI/jack-audio-connection-kit-docs/FAQ_and_Myths.md

 **I must disable CPU frequency scaling to get rid of x-runs** That depends.
 CPU frequency scaling happens orders of magnitude faster than any audio-processing.
 There are however two caveats: the CPU frequency governor may not react in time, and on multi-core systems the governor may take overall CPU load into account instead of DSP load.
 These issues have been addressed by [[http://gareus.org/oss/jackfreqd/]].
-NTL if you are not concerned with fan-noise it is a safe bet to disable CPU freq scaling. (this is usually done by calling <code>sudo cpufreq-selector -g performance</code>).
+NTL if you are not concerned with fan-noise it is a safe bet to disable CPU freq scaling. (this is usually done by calling <code>sudo cpufreq-set -g performance</code> or <code>sudo cpufreq-selector -g performance</code>).
 You should however disable bus-frequency scaling and C1E halt states and EIST in the BIOS if your BIOS offers those options.

 **Is it possible to make LADSPA,LV2,etc plugins run in a separate process, so that any crashes would not bring Ardour to its knees?**